MalteT/console-hero/README.md

 ## Note

-As of yet only supports querying some moves, monsters and tags
+As of yet only supports querying some moves, monsters, tags and items.

 ## Usage